 - Removed and time-limited several 2015 Edition certification criteria.

 To learn more about the 2015 Edition Cures Update, please review ONC's 21st Century Cures Act final rule.
 To check whether a health IT product has been certified to the 2015 Edition Cures Update criteria, visit the Certified Health IT Product List.

-Health care providers participating in the Promoting Interoperability Programs must attest to certain statements to demonstrate that they have not knowingly and willfully taken action to limit or restrict the compatibility or interoperability of their CEHRT.
-Collectively, these statements are referred to as the "prevention of information blocking attestation."
-For more details on information blocking review this fact sheet (PDF).
+Health care providers participating in the Medicare Promoting Interoperability Program must attest to certain statements to demonstrate that they have not knowingly and willfully taken action to limit or restrict the compatibility or interoperability of their CEHRT.